mozilla/extension-workshop/src/content/documentation/develop/developing-extensions-for-firefox-for-android.md

 New announcements around mobile extension support will be posted on the [Add-ons Blog](https://blog.mozilla.org/addons/category/mobile?utm_source=extensionworkshop.com&utm_medium=dev-article&utm_content=developing-extensions-for-firefox-for-android).

-If you are interested in Firefox for Android < 68 (Fennec), please visit [this article](/documentation/develop/developing-extensions-for-firefox-for-android-fennec/).
+If you are interested in Firefox for Android 68 and earlier (Fennec), please visit [this article](/documentation/develop/developing-extensions-for-firefox-for-android-fennec/).
 :::

 You'll approach the coding of an extension for Firefox for Android in the same way as you would for a desktop extension; using a text editor or tool of your choice to write the code.
 However, when you want to test and debug your extension you need to follow a different process, this article walks you through that process.